leowang552/bin2c/readme.md

-# write bin file(pe or elf) to c file or header file
+# convert bin file(pe or elf) to c file or header file
 # support android & ios & win & linux & mac os x & othor like unix'os
 # write in pure c
 # build on win